 As December quickly spans out, NYE will be dawning upon us in no time!
 While you're getting ready to say goodbye to 2012 and welcome in 2013, we've rounded up five dance worthy songs to put you in the mood to get your party shoes on come December 31!
-Once you're in full force party mode, plan your party the right way as NYC is home to some of the world's most exclusive, trendy, and in vogue nightclubs and lounges in the world!
-Don't forget about the legendary Times Square Ball Drop as it's celebrating its centennial this year!
-Locals and visitors alike have witnessed this magical moment fopr the past 100 years and it's a must-see event!
+Once you're in full force party mode, plan your party the right way as NYC is home to some of the world's most exclusive and trendy nightclubs and lounges in the world!
+Don't forget about the legendary Times Square Ball Drop as it's celebrating over 100 years of magical moments for locals and visitors alike!
 For more information on the hottest parties in NYC visit here!

 Nivea Unveils Launch of New Years Eve "Kiss of a Lifetime" Contest!
 New Years Eve is perhaps one of the most celebrated evenings in all of New York City and everyone knows that Joonbug.com is the resource for the most detailed, up-to-the minute and sizzling-hot information regarding the hottest & hippest New Years celebrations and soirees.
 When I heard about this new interactive, exciting and romantic contest, I just had to share it with the 'Glam Damn It' readers.
 After all, this sparkling night is all about that magical kiss as the ball drops over the city that never sleeps (in addition, the prizes are quite amazing).